Survivor Series (2010): Main event

 The main event was Randy Orton defending the WWE Championship against Wade Barrett with John Cena as the special guest referee in a free or fired match.
 The match can only be won by pinfall or submission, and The Nexus was banned from ringside.
-Randy Orton retained his WWE Championship against Wade Barrett in a free or fired Pinfall-and-submissions-only singles match with John Cena as a special referee.
-Cena pushed Barrett into a RKO, and because of the stipulations of the match, John Cena was fired.
+In the end, Cena pushed Barrett into a RKO, allowing Orton to retain the title, and because of the stipulations of the match, John Cena was fired.
 Cena thanked Michael Cole and the fans on his way to the back to close the show.

 Reception

 The event was generally well received by critics.
 The pay-per-view drew 244,000 buys, up from the 235,000 that the previous year's event received.

 Aftermath

-The next night, on Raw at the Amway Center in Orlando, Florida, Cena thanked the WWE Universe and was given an ovation by other wrestlers backstage as he exited the arena.
+The following night on Raw, Cena thanked the WWE Universe and was given an ovation by other wrestlers backstage as he exited the arena.
 Barrett taunted him on his way out.
-The following night on Raw, Wade Barrett demanded a rematch against Randy Orton for the WWE Championship.
+Also on that episode, Wade Barrett demanded a rematch against Randy Orton for the WWE Championship.
 During the match, John Cena (who had been fired the previous night) attacked Barrett, costing him the match.
 Immediately after this match, The Miz cashed in his Money in the Bank briefcase and defeated Orton to become the new WWE Champion.
-At WWE TLC: Tables, Ladders & Chairs 2010, The Miz successfully defended his title against Randy Orton in a Tables match.
+At TLC: Tables, Ladders & Chairs, The Miz successfully defended his title against Orton in a tables match.

 With The Nexus having assaulted security, John Cena was free to enter the arena and attack any and all members of The Nexus.
 Eventually a mutiny formed within The Nexus, and they threatened to kick Wade Barrett out unless he rehired John Cena.
 Along with that, the rehiring of Cena was met under the condition that Barrett would face him in a Chairs match at TLC: Tables, Ladders & Chairs.
 Cena would go on to win the match at the pay-per-view.